How Art Benefits Your Mental Well-being

 2. Art Increases Connectivity And Neuroplasticity

-Every time you try something new, your brain pieces things together in a different way.
-Scientists call it 'brain plasticity' or 'neuroplasticity' – just a fancy term for your brain's adaptability.
+Every time you try something new, your brain pieces things together differently.
+Scientists call it 'brain plasticity' or 'neuroplasticity' – a fancy term for your brain's adaptability.

 Art is like a cozy café for your brain cells.
 When you create art, your brain's different parts start chatting like old friends catching up.
 And here's the intriguing part: this chitchat boosts your mental muscles against stress and enhances your emotional resilience.
 [2]